fcdoc/doc/en/flashduty/mixin/alert_integration/pagerduty.md

     2. Choose **PagerDuty** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ## In PagerDuty